FAQs

 ISDs serve school districts, educators and students within their geographical area, and ultimately, the community.
 They provide the programs, services and initiatives needed to help educate all students.

-Kent ISD serves 20 public school districts and 3 non-public school districts in Kent and much of Barry counties, which means more than 300 schools, and more than 117,000 students and 8,000 educators.
-Our Districts include:
+Kent ISD serves 20 public school districts and 3 non-public school districts in Kent and much of Barry counties, which means more than 280 schools, and more than 100,000 students and 8,000 educators.

 What are Kent ISD's districts?